ffund/intro-ml-tss21/slides/1-intro-ml.md

 * it's easy to update with more experience or if the "world" changes.
 For example:
   * if over time the quality of admitted students goes up and I give higher grades, the system that predicts the mean of last semester's scores will "track" with that.
   * if I didn't have many students with poor programming background the first semester, but I do the second semester, I will be able to predict their performance better next time.

+Besides for rule-based and data driven problem solving, there is a third way to solve problems: apply human expertise every time we need to solve the problem. (i.e. no computer program.)

 :::

 :::